AP Spanish Language and Culture

 Total scores on the multiple-choice section are based on the number of questions answered correctly.
 Points are not deducted for incorrect answers and no points are awarded for unanswered questions.

-Section II: Free Response — Approximately 85 minutes
+Section II: Free Response — 4 Tasks; ~85 minutes

 Interpersonal Writing: Email Reply